 21 February 2025

-Comillas and the Amoverse and Pueblos Unidos Foundations, organisations in the social sector of the Society of Jesus that work in the accompaniment and development of children, adolescents and migrants respectively, have signed a new agreement.
+Comillas and the Amoverse and Pueblos Unidos Foundations, organisations in the social sector of the Society of Jesus that work in the accompaniment and development of children, teenagers and migrants respectively, have signed a new agreement.
 This expands the possibilities of collaboration in the field of volunteering and social awareness for the entire university community, strengthening and reaffirming their commitment in a strategic alliance.

 More photos